Best Aspect Ratio For Gaming – Which Should I Choose?

 what is the best aspect ratio

-Of course, there are several more significant factors to consider when purchasing a monitor than the aspect ratio itself, such as the resolution, the panel type, the refresh rate, and even pixel response time.
+Of course, there are several more vital factors to consider when purchasing a monitor than the aspect ratio itself, such as the resolution, the panel type, the refresh rate, and even pixel response time.

 At the end of the day, however, unless you’re a PC gaming enthusiast or you like having multiple windows open at once on your desktop, going with a 16:9 aspect ratio is the safest bet.
 And as mentioned above, not all games support 21:9 displays, so if you plan on getting one to get an edge in competitive multiplayer, make sure the game you’re playing can support it first.